-These procedures assume that installation of OneVision Management Solutions DEFINITY G3 Proxy Agent has occurred or will occur shortly.
+These procedures assume that installation of Management Solutions DEFINITY G3 Proxy Agent has occurred or will occur shortly.
 You can install Fault Management without the Proxy Agent being installed, but without the Proxy Agent up and running properly and until the full connectivity is established, the NMS will not receive any PBX data.
 Furthermore, communication between the Proxy Agent and Fault Management requires correlation between values in specific fields on the Proxy Agent and NMS administration.
 Therefore, you should plan some coordination for installing these two applications.

-U Verify the environment is correct (Chapter 1)

-Make sure you have the required operating system and network connectivity already set up.

-Urify hardware (Chapter 1)

-Make sure you have all the required hardware and that the hardware meets the certification requirements.
+Verify the environment is correct (Chapter 1) Make sure you have the required operating system and network connectivity already set up.
+Verify hardware (Chapter 1) Make sure you have all the required hardware and that the hardware meets the certification requirements.
 Also make sure you have enough space on the hard drive.

-Uverify existing software (Chapter 1)

-Make sure the versions of your operating system and the NMS are correct

-- Prepare for software installation - Do you have the OneVision DEFINITY G3 Fault Management Release 1.2 tape?

-- Plan for the time needed to install the software (about $\frac{1}{2}$ hour) - Perform prerequisite operating-system administration - □ Install the software (Chapter 2) - Make changes to the environment, such as updating the PATH variable (Chapter 2) - Restart your NMS - Add the DEFINITY PBXs as nodes on the NMS (Chapter 3) - Add the Proxy Agent(s) as a node(s) on the NMS (Chapter 3) - Run Fault Management from the appropriate menu on your NMS (Chapter 4).
-Verify that Fault Management - Executes properly - Is receiving data from the Proxy Agent - □ Run the Test INADS command on the PBX to test alarm reception (if applicable) - Customize Fault Management - Change polling intervals - Change user-interface characteristics
+Verify existing software (Chapter 1) Make sure the versions of your operating system and the NMS are correct Prepare for software installation Do you have the DEFINITY G3 Fault Management Release 1.2 tape?
+Plan for the time needed to install the software (about 1⁄2 hour) Install the software (Chapter 2) Make changes to the environment, such as updating the PATH variable (Chapter 2) Restart your NMS Add the DEFINITY PBXs as nodes on the NMS (Chapter 3) Add the Proxy Agent(s) as a node(s) on the NMS (Chapter 3) Run Fault Management from the appropriate menu on your NMS (Chapter 4).
+Verify that Fault Management Executes properly Is receiving data from the Proxy Agent Run the ${\tt Test}\ {\tt INADS}$ command on the PBX to test alarm reception (if applicable) Customize Fault Management

+- Change polling intervals - Change user-interface characteristics

-For instructions on customizing Fault Management, refer to the OneVision Network Management Solutions DEFINITY G3 Fault Management user guide.
+For instructions on customizing Fault Management, refer to the Network Management Solutions DEFINITY G3 Fault Management user guide.

-Run the online guide to verify it is installed and executes correctly (Chapter 4)
+☐ Run the online guide to verify it is installed and executes correctly (Chapter 4)